For Academy Directors and Directors of Coaching

 Why This Exists

-When parents cannot clearly see progress, emotion fills the gap.
+When development is invisible, emotion fills the gap.

+When parents cannot clearly see progress, emotion leads to doubt.
+Doubt leads to movement.
 The Academy Retention System was built to close that visibility gap - giving clubs a structured way to evidence development over time and stabilize retention without changing their coaching philosophy.

 The Academy Retention System Framework